masdevas/athena/docs/design/llvm/02_mlir_graph_reference.md

 1. &laquo;unnamed&raquo;: 2D tensor of any type values

 ### graph.memlock (athena::backend::llvm::MemlockOp)
-Lock tensor data in memory
+memory lock operation

 #### Description:

+The `graph.memlock` operation locks tensor in device memory preventing it from being forced out by other memory operations.

 #### Operands: